 The "R" Tool is an open-source, popular, and fully-featured statistical application and programming platform.
 We have multiple R versions installed on HPC.
+These versions include:

 Running R on RCC Systems